Lateral Solid Phase Epitaxy of Yttrium Iron Garnet: Results and Discussion

 In contrast to the reports for the formation of bulk YIG,\cite{tolksdorf_facet_1981} however, we find no significant difference in the maximal lateral crystallization velocity depending on crystal orientation.
 For the formation of bulk YIG from the liquid phase it was reported, that facets in <$110$> and <$112$> direction are the thermodynamically most stable, while the <$111$> direction was described to grow fastest. \cite{erk_effect_1980, tolksdorf_facet_1981, beregi_dissolution_1983} There, YIG was found to crystallize up to 10 times faster along the <$111$> than along the <$110$> direction, \cite{erk_effect_1980} while the crystallization velocities along the <$110$> and <$112$> directions were found to behave very similarly. \cite{tolksdorf_facet_1981}

-For the LSPE of our sputtered thin films with an activation energy of \SI{2.8}{eV} we find prefactors of $v_0 $(<$100$>) = \SI{5.1e13}{nm/s}, $v_0 $(<$110$>) = \SI{4.9e13}{nm/s} and $v_0 $(<$112$>) = \SI{5.2e13}{nm/s}.
-Tolksdorf et al. reported a very similar growth behavior of LPE grown YIG for facets along the <$110$> and <$112$> direction, with the <$112$> direction being slightly faster, which we find here as well.\cite{tolksdorf_facet_1981} No qualitative literature data could be found for the crystallization along the <$100$> direction.
+For the LSPE of our sputtered thin films with an activation energy of \SI{3.0}{eV} we find prefactors of $v_0 $(<$100$>) = \SI{6.5e14}{nm/s}, $v_0 $(<$110$>) = \SI{6.5e14}{nm/s} and $v_0 $(<$112$>) = \SI{6.9e14}{nm/s}.
+Tolksdorf et al. reported a very similar growth behavior of YIG grown by liquid phase epitaxy for facets along the <$110$> and <$112$> direction, with the <$112$> direction being slightly faster, which we find here as well.\cite{tolksdorf_facet_1981} No qualitative literature data could be found for the crystallization along the <$100$> direction.
 Further studies involving a lateral growth along the faster crystallizing <$111$> direction \cite{erk_effect_1980, tolksdorf_facet_1981} could help to verify a orientation dependence of lateral YIG growth.

-Both the activation energies $E_A$ and the prefactors $v_0$ are in good agreement with the literature for solid phase epitaxy, see Tab.\ref{tab_1}.
+Both the activation energies $E_A$ and the prefactors $v_0$ are in good agreement with the literature for solid phase epitaxy, see Tab.~\ref{tab_1}.
 Compared to the model systems of silicon, germanium and \ch{SrTiO3}, the activation energy for YIG is higher, while the crystallization velocities are in a similar order of magnitude as for silicon and germanium.
 The epitaxial crystallization process of YIG seems to be more similar to elemental Si and Ge than to the oxide \ch{SrTiO3}.